thesofakillers/ir1-labs/hw2/ANS.md

 > loss functions that you have seen and implemented in the computer assignment.
 > If a loss function cannot be adapted in the IPS formula, discuss the possible
 > reasons.

-TODO partial answer, still need to figure out if correct and come up with formulas for other loss functions...

-### Pointwise loss

 Without an IPS correction, the pointwise loss $\Delta^{(\cdot)}$ for a ranking
 $\mathbf{y}$ with user query $\mathbf{x}_i$ is defined as